Questions about the comic itself

 - Why'd you start this comic when you have so many other projects on your plate?
 I dunno.
 Change of scene?
 I just wanted to.

 - What're your influences?
-Neil Gaiman's Sandman, the online comic The Midlands (the artist, Ben Riley, goes by "RMG"), and Jhonen Vasquez's stuff, though you can't tell at all.
-I definitely got reassured that webcomics *could* succeed with lots of text because of The Midlands, even though I didn't read it for very long and now it's changed names and storytelling styles.
+Neil Gaiman's Sandman, the defunct online comic The Midlands (the artist, Ben Riley, goes by "RMG"), and Jhonen Vasquez's stuff, though you can't tell at all.
+I definitely got reassured that webcomics *could* succeed with lots of text because of The Midlands, even though I didn't read it for very long and it disappeared off the Internet to become something else.

 - Are these characters or storylines based on anyone you know or anything you've experienced?
 Er, no.

 - Where can I read stuff from later in the THTIB universe?
 Start here.
 This is the main THTIB page.
-You can read three chapters from each of the six novels listed, and beyond that if you wanna volunteer to help me edit them, mail me and we'll talk.
+You can read three chapters from each of the six novels listed, and beyond that if you really want to read more, mail me and we'll talk.
+They're really not publishable novels so they're pretty terrible.
 The page I'm linking to has TONS of info about the books and they WILL give up lots of spoilers, especially if you go digging in the THTIB online encyclopedia.
 You are duly warned.

 - Do you accept fan art?
 Sure.
 Check it out and submit your own.

 - Do you ever do guest strips?
 I've never done so.
 I don't plan to do so.
+You can submit fan comics, but they'll always be of issues I'm also doing.
 I've never missed an update, but I think if I was going to do so, I'd make plans that did not involve someone else drawing the actual canon story for me.
 That's just a little too weird for me, way outside my comfort zone.

 - How about link exchanges?
 I have a page featuring my favorite webcomics, but right on Negative One the only way to get a link from me is to send in fanart and get a credit.
 If I don't personally follow your comic, no offense but I don't wanna put a link to it.
 Anyone who wants to can link to me--feel free to choose a banner.